MPRC Treatment Research Program

-The TRU consists of one 24 bed fully staffed inpatient unit.
+The TRU consists of one 24-bed, fully staffed inpatient unit.
 When admitted to the program, each patient will receive a comprehensive physical and psychiatric assessment.
-Dr. Charles Richardson, Spring Grove Hospital Center Unit Director and Dr. Gopal Vyas, both adjunct faculty at the University of Maryland lead the medical care provided at the TRU along with Dr. Heather Adams, the lead psychologist.
-Each patient will receive an individualized treatment plan which integrates appropriate therapeutic modalities and specific treatment goals.
+Dr. Gopal Vyas, Spring Grove Hospital Center Unit Director, and Dr. Nithin Krishna, both adjunct faculty at the University of Maryland, lead the medical care provided at the TRU -- along with Dr. Heather Adams, the lead psychologist.
+Each patient will receive an individualized treatment plan, which integrates appropriate therapeutic modalities and specific treatment goals.

 The TRP also provides select consultation and referral for treatment.
 The faculty are involved at the national level in programs such as clozapine initiatives to overcome barriers.

 The TRP collaborates with many clinics, community health centers, and private practices to allow the opportunity for research to as many people as possible with schizophrenia living in the community.